We analyzed 13,000 TEFL job postings to better understand the international TEFL job market.

-While TEFL and TESL come in many different flavors (online, in-class), CELTA has the most consistent curriculum.
+While TEFL and TESL come in many different flavors (online, and in-class), CELTA has the most consistent curriculum.
 For example, CELTA certification puts you in front of a class giving you practical teaching practice.
-Instead of teaching just theory, CELTA evaluates your skills with 120 in-class hours, four 1000 word assignments, and 6 hours of teaching practice.
+Instead of teaching just theory, CELTA evaluates your skills with 120 in-class hours, four 1000-word assignments, and 6 hours of teaching practice.
 You can create ESL lesson plans and lead ESL conversation classes with confidence.

-Besides, what good is a theory when you can’t put it to practice?
+Besides, what good is a theory when you can’t put it into practice?
 CELTA helps prepare you to become the most effective teacher abroad compared to the other types of certification.
 Knowing all this, why do employers abroad prefer CELTA the least? (see #6 below).